KewbitXMR/haveno-app/README.md

 - Biometric security for mobile devices, and for devices that don't have this, a pin code or encryption passowrd to unlock the memory store of the app.
 - Standlone version (not requiring desktop or server, this involves a considerable amount if work, while I'd love to have the time to do it, something like this may require community support, if this is soemthing that is highly requested)

+### Conbributing
+If you are excited about the haveno app, and would like to help out, the very best way you can do that, is fine an old phone or laptop to test out the app, client and the installers, let me know what you think should be worked on the most and give good high quality feedback, this will ne invaluable.
+I will set up a section for some intitial discussioms which I hope you will comsider taking part in.

 ### Why u no open sawse?